HMS Revenge (1892): World War I

 Revenge was given a reprieve from the scrapyard by the outbreak of World War I in August 1914.
 The Admiralty decided to bring her back into service for use in coastal bombardment duties off the coast of Flanders.
 In September and October 1914, she was refitted at Portsmouth for this mission, which included relining her 13.5-inch guns down to 12 inches (305 mm), improving their range by about 1,000 yards (914 meters).
 Her refit completed, she was ordered on 31 October 1914 to stand by to relieve the battleship Venerable as flagship of the Dover Patrol.
 Revenge was declared ready for service on 5 November 1914, and was assigned to the Channel Fleet's new 6th Battle Squadron along with the battleships Albemarle, Cornwallis, Duncan, Exmouth, and Russell.
 Plans for the squadron to participate in an attack on German submarine bases were cancelled due to bad weather on 14 November 1914, and instead Revenge and the battleship Majestic departed Dover, England, for Dunkirk, France.

 Revenge participated in her first action of the war when she joined the gunboat Bustard, six British and four French destroyers, and a French torpedo boat in bombarding German troops from off Nieuwpoort, Belgium, on 22 November 1914.
 On 15–16 December 1914, Revenge bombarded German heavy artillery batteries, during which time she received two 8-inch (203-mm) shell hits, one of which penetrated her hull below the waterline and caused her to be withdrawn for repairs.
 In early 1915, the ship participated in experiments using aircraft to observe and control her gunfire, but these were only partially successful.
 In April and May 1915 she underwent a refit at Chatham Dockyard in which she had anti-torpedo bulges fitted.
 Afterwards, Revenge conducted trials using sea-based observers on off-shore platforms to direct the bombardment.
 On 2 August 1915, she was renamed Redoubtable to free the name Revenge for a new dreadnought battleship.

 On 7 September 1915, Redoubtable returned to combat, joining the gunboats Bustard and Excellent in bombarding German barracks and gun positions at Westende, inflicting much damage on the Germans.
 One of her anti-torpedo bulges was deliberately flooded to give her a list that would increase the range of her guns.
 The ship was hit by a pair of 6-inch shells during the action.
 Redoubtable underwent another refit from October to December 1915.
 Afterwards, she was not recommissioned, instead serving as an accommodation ship at Portsmouth until February 1919.

 Disposal

 Redoubtable was sold to Thos.
 W. Ward for scrapping for £42,750 on 6 November 1919.
-She was subsequently broken up at Swansea and Briton Ferry.
+She arrived at Swansea for stripping on 16 December 1919, and at Briton Ferry, for final scrapping on 30 September 1921.